 Women in Travel Thrive is an initiative founded by a group of women in the travel industry to help reduce the impact that COVID-19 has on women’s career progression.
 Our primary goal is to make connections and open doors for women across the hospitality industry.
-Our inaugural events was the “Day of Impact” that took place January 26 – 28, 2021.
-On this day, over 500 women across the travel and tourism industry participated in mentor/mentee sessions to learn from one another and create lasting connections that thrive.
+Our inaugural events was the “Day of Impact” that took place January 2021.
+On this day, over 500 women across the travel and tourism industry participated in the THRIVE Match Network program to learn from one another and create lasting connections that thrive.

 Juggling multiple demands at home, occupying more front line jobs, and the impact to the tourism industry has led to women in travel being a heavily impacted demographic in COVID-19 job losses.
 McKinsey reports that global female job losses related to the pandemic are expected to be 5.7% compared to 3.1% than male job losses.